AOTW: 86 AMXS Airman recognized for leadership

 |0

-This work, AOTW: 86 AMXS Airman recognized for leadership [Image 5 of 5], by A1C John Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AOTW: 86 AMXS Airman recognized for leadership, by A1C John Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT